 A subsidiary of the Company has a committed revolving credit facility of \$20,000, to be used to finance normal course operations of the subsidiary.
-As at September 30, 2012, the subsidiary has drawn \$14,168, on the facility.
+As at December 31, 2012, the subsidiary has not drawn on the facility.
 Borrowings under the facility are secured by a first charge against accounts receivable, and borrowings are limited to 75% of the net receivables of the subsidiary.
 Interest is charged at a rate per annum equal to the Canadian prime rate plus a spread.
 The facility expires on May 31, 2015.